FutureDropout/HapticMotorDrive/index.md

 October 23, 2018 -
-<a href="https://github.com/JordanPulido/HapticMotorDrive/blob/master/documentation/Fritzing.pdf"> Fritzing Diagram </a> created. <br><br>Finished soldering Haptic Motor Drive.
+<a href="https://github.com/JordanPulido/HapticMotorDrive/blob/master/documentation/Fritzing.pdf"> Fritzing Diagram </a> created. <br><br>Finished soldering the pins onto the Haptic Motor Drive, and connected it to a breadboard.
 Completed a fritzing diagram.
 Connected and detected the i2 chip on the raspberry pi with the declared address.
 Enabled VNC view on school computers from raspberry pi.

 October 2, 2018 -
 <a href="https://github.com/JordanPulido/HapticMotorDrive/blob/master/documentation/JordanBudgetProof.pdf"> Proof of Purchase </a> created